UniMath/agda-unimath/src/univalent-combinatorics/trivial-sigma-decompositions.lagda.md

   where

   trivial-inhabited-Σ-Decomposition-Finite-Type :
-    (p : is-inhabited (type-Finite-Type A)) → Σ-Decomposition-Finite-Type l2 l1 A
+    is-inhabited (type-Finite-Type A) → Σ-Decomposition-Finite-Type l2 l1 A
   trivial-inhabited-Σ-Decomposition-Finite-Type p =
     map-Σ-Decomposition-Finite-Type-subtype-is-finite
       ( A)